statistikZH/statbotData/README.md

 ## Pipelines

-The pipelines are intended to process datasets and the upload them to a remote postgres instance.
+The pipelines are intended to process datasets and the upload them to a remote postgres instance, for which the credentials can be configured using the `.env` file (`sample.env` is provided as template).

 ### Pipeline properties